 IT Assets case studies show how different inventory technologies compare when it comes to 10,000 IT Assets in a data center:

-Manual inventory: 50 hours
+Paper: 50 hours

-Barcode inventory: 16 hours
+Barcode: 16 hours

-RFID inventory: 4 hours
+RFID: 4 hours

-Barcode solutions provides only limited improvement compared to manual inventory.
-This is due to the nature of the technology being used, which requires establishing a focused line of sight for each barcode to be read individually, one at a time.
+Barcodes often start with solve supply chain issues, such as reconciling incoming equipment.
+But they provide only limited improvements compared to paper inventories.
+This is due to the labor-intensive nature of the technology being used, which requires establishing a focused line of sight for each barcode to be read individually, one at a time.

-Xerafy’s experience with data center environments is born out of the many options available relative to tag size and performance.
-The XS Dot and Dash RFID Tags allow the customer to use a very small tag and provides many options for placement while the DataTrak II is an ideal form factor for attaching tags to the equipment using a zip tie or wire hanger.
+Xerafy’s experience with data center environments is born from the many options available relative to tag size and performance.
+The XS Dot and Dash RFID Tags allow the customer to use a very small footprint tag and provide many placement options.
+At the same time, the Xerafy Data Trak II is an ideal form factor for attaching tags to the equipment using a zip tie or wire hanger.